Discover Dorset during your glamping adventure at Feather Down Mount Pleasant

 • Lambs in spring

-• Beautiful hiking trails
+• Beautiful walking routes

-• Extra small scale: 5 tent houses
+• Extra small-scale: 5 tent houses

-• Different farm animals
+• Various farm animals

 Facilities and activities at Feather Down Mount Pleasant